lkusmir/aws-bootcamp-cruddur-2023/journal/week1.md

     ![local.app.live](./img/10.png)
     *Application running locally.*

-    TODO: Second approach with docker-compose ?
+    TODO: Second approach with docker-compose?

 7. Launch an EC2 instance that has docker installed, and pull a container to demonstrate you can run your own docker processes